What Kind of Defenses Can I Use in a Criminal Case?

 “A Witness Proves My Innocence”

 Witnesses are a powerful tool in a criminal defense case.
-A witness, or alibi, is someone who can attest that it is not possible that you were at the scene of the crime because they were with you or witnesses you at a different location.
+A witness, or alibi, is someone who can attest that it is not possible that you were at the scene of the crime because they were with you or witnessed you at a different location.
 Whether it is a store clerk, a close friend, or a coworker, an alibi can testify that you are innocent because of your location at the time.

 “I’m Guilty, But”